beerendlauwers/urbanslug.github.io/_posts/2015-08-09-Black-boy-fly-scaring-himself.md

 Instrinsic motivation can easily be ruined by your environment which affects your mood and so forth.
 I'll come back to this later.
-I am not a believer of the supernatural but I do believe in positive energy, positive thinking and admire the buddhist way of life.
+I am not a believer of the supernatural but I do believe in positive energy, positive thinking and admire the Buddhist way of life.
 Plus I meditate.

 Another reason your actions/work may be mediocre is that you get better at what you put most of your time into.